 By Jill Morgan

-Whether you want to grow your own leafy canopy to dine underneath, build a bespoke outside room or find out how to design a fairytale shelter perfect for twilight drinks, there's plenty to inspire your garden design ideas in our selection.
+Whether you want to grow your own leafy canopy to dine underneath, build a bespoke outside room, or find out how to design a fairytale shelter perfect for twilight drinks, there's plenty to add to your garden design ideas in our selection.